 I can hardly do the MBTI justice, but I think it’s a fascinating way to understand people, and possibly, our cats.
 Learn more about it here.

-What personality type is your cat?
+Tell us: What cat personality does your kitty have?
 What are you?
+What else do you think plays into cat personality types?
 How do you get along with your cat?
 Share your stories in comments!

 Read more about cat personality and behavior: